Tinder/bazel-diff/README.md

       -so, --bazelStartupOptions=<bazelStartupOptions>
                           Additional space separated Bazel client startup
+                            options used when invoking Bazel
+      --[no-]useCquery    If true, use cquery instead of query when generating dependency graphs.
+Using cquery would yield more accurate build graph at the cost of slower query execution.
+When this is set, one usually also wants to set `--cqueryCommandOptions` to specify a
+                            targeting platform.
+Note that this flag only works with Bazel 6.2.0 or above because lower versions does not support `--query_file` flag.
-                            options used when invoking Bazel -v, --verbose           Display query string, missing files and elapsed time -V, --version           Print version information and exit.
+  -v, --verbose           Display query string, missing files and elapsed time -V, --version           Print version information and exit.
   -w, --workspacePath=<workspacePath>
                           Path to Bazel workspace directory.
 ```

+**Note**: `--useCquery` flag may not work with very large repos due to limitation
+of Bazel.
+You may want to fallback to use normal query mode in that case.
+See https://github.com/bazelbuild/bazel/issues/17743 for more details.

 ### What does the SHA256 value of `generate-hashes` represent?